-The convoy screeches to a stop behind a nearby building, and the hydraulics release a sharp, winded breath.
+The convoy screeches to a stop behind a nearby building, and the hydraulics release a shrill, winded breath.
 The target location is just behind us, a few feet away in a three-story building matching the characteristics of the image in the file.

 The building is mangled and foreboding, with half of the tiled siding gone and now lying on the brown, grassy ground.
 Graffiti is bountiful all over these deserted buildings, in Cyrillic writing, weaving in between coats of new and old.
-Dark acidic streaks drip from the building’s windows, most of which are broken.
+Dark acidic streaks drip from the building’s windows, some of which are broken.
 And the moment we disembark the convoy, I’m overcome by the sudden piercing silence of this graveyard of a city.

 “Alright boys, take a knee.”
 The Sergeant orders in a hushed voice.
 The men and I join him behind the vehicle and I notice them confused by my lack of protection.
 Their suits are boxed and bulky, where as mine is streamlined and vascular.

 “We’ll let Usain over here do the perimeter and make sure this d**k h**d isn’t on the offensive already.”
 He points to me.
 Considering the twists of confusion in my comrades’ faces, I can wager that he hasn’t filled them in yet.
 I ignore their pleads for Sarge to reconsider as he continues.

 “If they aren’t, we’ll move in quietly from the east entrance and do a thorough floor assault until we find the target, and engage.”
 The men nod, and all questions end.

 “This sick f**k has kids in there.
 So prepare yourself for anything you might have to come to grips with seeing.
 Keep a steady head and we’ll get through this.”
 He whispers and raises a fist to his men.
 “Hooah!”